yaoniplan/note/.github/README.md

 - #### Install Docker in Ubuntu Server 22.04
     - Follow the steps of this [website](https://docs.docker.com/engine/install/ubuntu/)
 - ***Notes***
-    - `sudo usermod -aG docker heting` # Add the user to the docker group in Linux
+    - `doas usermod -aG docker heting` # Add the user to the docker group
         - `-a` # Append
         - `-G` # Group
         - `heting` # Replace it with your user
-    - `reboot` # Make the changes effective
+    - `doas reboot` # Make the changes effective
     - `docker --version` # Verify the installation
 - ***References***
     - `man usermod`